moo-the-cow/moobs-studio/README.md

 (have a look in the docker-compose yaml file comments)

 For cloud setup I cannot post any hints, because I do not have any cloud setup and also this may be different depending which cloud environment you use.
-But you will defnitely need some NVIDIA GPU supported
+But you will defnitely need some NVIDIA GPU passed through for your container

 You can access OBS-Studio via browser using novnc accessing your personal LXDE Desktop It comes with integrated Obs-Websocket for streaming have a look at another Projects of mine: [streaming](https://github.com/moo-the-cow/streaming) and [moobs](https://github.com/moo-the-cow/moobs)